harleypig/ado-pipeline-doc/README.md

 - Generates markdown tables with parameter details.
 - Supports optional output to a markdown file or console.

+# Add a section giving general information about the errors this script handles, AI!

 ## Requirements

 - Python 3.x